-Adventures in Logan Airport
+Adventures in Logan Airport by Keri G. '10

 The other day, when I stopped in the Admissions Office to annoy a few of its regular denizens (Hi, Nance.
 You too, Ben.)
 I was asked why my blog didn’t give off quite the same sarcastic vibe that I usually exude in person.
 Or maybe this was asked by someone else entirely.
 Meh.
 Same difference.